Symphony No. 4 (Mahler): Subsequent performances and reception

 Weingartner and the Kaim Orchestra's tour of the symphony, with Michalek as soloist, performed in Nuremberg (26 November 1901), Darmstadt (27 November), Frankfurt (28 November), Karlsruhe (29 November), and Stuttgart (30 November).
 Most of the cities gave unanimously negative receptions towards the Fourth, with Stuttgart being the sole exception.
 A false report of a successful Munich premiere prompted some applause after the Nuremberg performance, but the city's General-Anzeiger gave a harsh review of Mahler's "Vaudeville-Symphony", praising only its orchestration.
 In Frankfurt, the audience's "angry and violent" hissing was likened to "the sound of an autumn wind blowing through the dead leaves and dried twigs of a forest" by the Musikalisches Wochenblatt.
 In Karlsruhe, the concert began with a near-empty audience, and Weingartner chose only to conduct the symphony's Finale.
 The Stuttgart press was mixed: the Schwäbischer Merkur praised Mahler as a rising star and considered the work a "wreath of good-humored melodies and folk dances"; on the other hand, the Neues Taggblatt condemned the symphony for its "vulgar passages".
-The tour's failure discouraged Mahler and traumatized Weingartner; the latter never conducted a piece by Mahler again.
+The tour's failure discouraged Mahler and traumatized Weingartner, who never conducted a piece by Mahler again.

 The Berlin premiere was performed on 16 December 1901 at the Berlin Opera, with Mahler conducting the Berliner Tonkünstler Orchestra and Thila Plaichinger as soprano.
 The work's reception was hostile; La Grange writes that "the Berlin press took a malicious delight in tearing the new work to shreds", with negative reviews in the Berliner Börsen-Zeitung, Berliner Tageblatt, and Vossische Zeitung.
 Mahler also conducted for the Vienna premiere on 12 January 1902 at the Großer Musikvereinsaal, which was performed by the Vienna Philharmonic and Michalek.
 Once again, the reception was a near-unanimous condemnation of the symphony, including criticism from reviewers Max Kalbeck, Theodor Helm, Richard Heuberger, and Max Graf.